guilhemmarchand/trackme/docs/userguide.rst

 .. hint::

-   The Elastic source feature allows you to fulfil any type of requirements from the data identification and search perspective, and transparenly integrate these virtual entities in the normal TrackMe workflow with the exact same features.
+   - The Elastic source feature allows you to fulfil any type of requirements from the data identification and search perspective, and transparenly integrate these virtual entities in the normal TrackMe workflow with the exact same features.
+   - Since TrackMe 2.0, you can as well create **hybrid trackers** for the nearly same purposes with advantages over Elastic Sources (hybrid trackers can only address tstats and raw searches)
+   - Unlike Elastic Sources, Hybrid trackers allow you to perform the discovery of many entities based on a given logic but from a single operation and automatically, saving computes and operations
+   - If you have many entities to be handled, such as a logic based on a subscription_id for a Cloud provider, use hybrid trackers rather than Elastic Sources
+   - Consult :ref:`Hybrid trackers` for more information about hybrid trackers

 **The concept of "Elastic Sources" is proper to TrackMe, and is linked to the complete level of flexibility the feature provides you to address any kind of use cases you might need to deal with.**